Gbonilla78/R_Final/Micro_Final.md

 ## Path diagram for model 1

-This first model creates latent variables of Environmental Conditions (CON) and Influence of Urban Inputs (INF).
+This first model is the bases of SEM modeling that creates latent variables of Environmental Conditions (CON) and Influence of Urban Inputs (INF).
 This model not only regresses upon each of the observable variables to determine correlation but also measures the correlation between the latent variables.
-This is indicated by the numbers preceding the arrows.
+This is indicated by the numbers within the paths.
+This model also calculates variance of both latent and observable variables indicated by the numbers attached to each variable.

 ``` r
 #Creating the sem model with latent variables